Jbleezy/BO2-Reimagined/README.md

 * Pressing fire button while reviving no longer switches weapons
 * Weapon is no longer switched after reviving if player switched weapons during revive
 * No longer gain points back on self revives
-* Respawn near random player (normally respawn near the same player every time)
+* Respawn near a random player (normally respawn near the same player every time)
 * No longer spawn in for a second when joining mid game
 * Can activate triggers while switching weapons
 * Can shoot while looking at other players